Clicky Skip to Content

 Can You Eat Cherry Seeds

-Some fruits, such cherries, apricots, plums, and peaches, include stones that are not only unpleasant to the taste and difficult to chew, but also contain cyanogenic substances that your body may convert to cyanide.
-The health risks of the seeds increase significantly when they are chewed and they are hazardous to health.
+Some fruits, such as cherries, apricots, plums, and peaches, include stones that are not only unpleasant to the taste and difficult to chew but also contain cyanogenic substances that your body may convert to cyanide.
+The health risks of the seeds increase significantly when they are chewed, and they are hazardous to health.

 Are cherry seeds edibleBenefits